 Sep 2019: BAS Galerie, Berlin, Germany

 ‘Moveable Feast.
-Yogyakarta Edition’ – solo photo exhibition showcasing documentation of parades and carnivals in the Yogyakarta region (Java, Indonesia) between 2014 and 2018.
+Yogyakarta Edition’ – a solo photo exhibition showcasing documentation of parades and carnivals in the Yogyakarta region (Java, Indonesia) between 2014 and 2018.

 Feb 2019: In the City, Co-working and Co-living,